Poetry Santa Cruz Poetry Santa Cruz Muse

 Helene Simkin Jara has published her first book, Because I Had To, a collection of award-winning short stories, poems, monologues and plays.
 Available from Amazon.com.

-Joanna Martin’s second book of poetry is Where Stars Begin available from Hummingbird Press.
-The release reading as held March 16 at the Cabrillo Horticulture Center.
+Joanna Martin’s second book of poetry is Where Stars Begin available from Hummingbird Press, 2013.

 Stephen Kessler has two new books out.
 Scratch Pegasus is the ninth collection of his own poems and is published by Swan Scythe Press.
 Poems of Consummation is a collection of his translations of poems by the Spanish poet Vicente Aleixandre and is published by Black Widow Press.